-The Statements of Revenues, Expenses and Changes in Net Position summarizes our operating results for the years ended December 31, 2017 and 2016.
-As discussed in more detail below, the Plant's net income for 2017 and 2016, was \$14,598,787 and \$17,569,158, respectively, before payments in lieu of taxes (PILOT).
+The Statements of Revenues, Expenses and Changes in Net Position summarizes our operating results for the years ended December 31, 2018 and 2017.
+As discussed in more detail below, the Plant's net income for 2018 and 2017, was \$9,674,007 and \$14,598,787, respectively, before payments in lieu of taxes (PILOT).

 The Statement of Cash Flows provides information about the cash receipts and cash payments during the accounting period.
 It also provides information about the investing and financing activities for the same period.
-A review of the Plant's Statements of Cash Flows indicates that the cash receipts from operating activities, (that is, electricity and internet access sales and related services) were sufficient to cover the operating expenses and capital projects, as well as contributions to the City.
+A review of the Plant's Statements of Cash Flows indicates that the cash receipts from operating activities were sufficient to cover the operating expenses and capital projects, as well as contributions to the City.